cruzaria/openedx-docker/README.md

     make migrate
     make assets

-To import the Open edX demo course, run:
+To import the Open edX demo course, cloning from https://github.com/cruzaria/courses to upload dir and run:

     make import-demo-course